Juliet-Simpson/Find-A-Bible-Quote/README.md

 * A search input to search for quotes by entered theme name

-* A drop down menu containing existing themes that have quotes associated where each theme is a link to view quotes for that theme
+* A dropdown menu containing existing themes that have quotes associated where each theme is a link to view quotes for that theme

 * Register and login functionality with requirement to confirm password and agree to terms and conditions at registration.